precice/precice.github.io/pages/docs/configuration/configuration-export.md

 As the format only supports serial participants, it exports to parallel VTU files if needed.
 Its intended use-case is to visualize coupling-meshes in Paraview.

+{% note %}
-{% include note.html content="For parallel participants, prefer to use the VTU exporter, introduced in 2.4.0." %}
+For parallel participants, prefer to use the VTU exporter, introduced in 2.4.0.
+{% endnote %}

 ### VTU

+{% version_since 2.4.0 %}

 ```xml
 <export:vtu />